Later Life Letters

 John's family are farmers.
 He grew up living with his father, mother and two sisters, Kate, who is two years older than him, and Julie who is eight years younger.
 John was not so close to his family as Sarah was to hers, and it was a long time before he told them about your birth.

 John left school at 16 with GCSEs in Maths, English, Science, Art and Design, Economics and Metalwork.
 He then worked on his father's farm before attending Agricultural College.
-He left College with a Certificate in Agriculture.
+He left college with a Certificate in Agriculture.
 When I knew him he was doing general farm work for his father, Sarah's step-father and other farmers on a contract basis.
 Eventually he expected to be much more involved in running his father's farm.

 John's interests were horse-riding, pool, shooting, swimming, biking and cars.
 Like Sarah he belonged to the Young Farmers and various other clubs.